Human resources organizations face an increasingly complex, unpredictable landscape.

 Much depends on designing, implementing and using technology to meet a company’s specific needs.
 Doing that requires a close relationship between HR and IT.

-To engage in that conversation, HR executives will need to have a solid grasp of the possibilities and limitations of technology, and be active participants in looking for opportunities to leverage it.
+To encourage the conversation, HR executives need a solid grasp of the possibilities and limitations of technology, and to be active participants in looking for opportunities to apply it.

 In “The Future of HR—Five Technology Imperatives,” an eBook we jointly produced with our Oracle partners, we recommend HR executives consider the following:

 Take an integrated approach to talent management.